FabianPlum/OmniTrax/paper/paper.md

 behavioural research.
 The goal of `OmniTrax` is to provide an interactive inference pipeline that decreases the entry barrier for researchers who wish to streamline annotation and analysis processes using deep learning-driven computer vision tools.
 `OmniTrax` is designed to track and infer the pose of large numbers of freely moving animals.
-Unlike background subtraction, blob-detector, or optical-flow based approaches, common in multi-animal tracking (see e.g. [@Kalafatic2001;
+Unlike background subtraction, blob-detector, or optical-flow based approaches, common in multi-animal tracking [@Kalafatic2001;
-@Perez-Escudero2014; @Walter2021]), the use of deep learning-based detectors allows for buffer-and-recover tracking in changing environments. `OmniTrax` automatically initiates new tracks when animals are detected for the first time and terminated when they leave the recording site or become occluded for prolonged periods. `OmniTrax` uses a tuneable Kalman-Filter and the Hungarian Method for cost assignment to extrapolate the 2D trajectories of identified animals across frames, so that temporarily missing detections, e.g. due to occlusion, motion blur, or other changes in appearance, can be compensated.
+@Perez-Escudero2014; @Walter2021], the use of deep learning-based detectors allows for buffer-and-recover tracking in changing environments. `OmniTrax` automatically initiates new tracks when an animal is detected for the first time and terminates the track when the animal leaves the recording site or become occluded for prolonged periods. `OmniTrax` uses a tuneable Kalman-Filter and the Hungarian Method for cost assignment to extrapolate the 2D trajectories of identified animals across frames, so that temporarily missing detections, e.g. due to occlusion, motion blur, or other changes in appearance, can be compensated.